Love Bombing Then Ghosting: Signs and How to Avoid It?

 Unfortunately, this is a pattern of behavior that is all too common in dating today.
 While it's not reasonable to expect yourself to completely avoid people who engage in love bombing then ghosting or any other unhealthy pattern in dating, you can protect yourself by starting off on the right foot.
 Mutual attraction is the solid foundation upon which to start a relationship.
 It calls people to be their best selves, to respect each other and to consider commitment more than similar interests, geographic proximity or other factors people may have on their 'list.'

-Iris Dating is the only app that learns your attraction preferences using AI and matches you with others who are more likely to be attracted to you, thus minimizing one-side attraction and superficial swiping.
-This isn't a guarantee against being love bombed then ghosted (such a thing does not exist), but you can minimize the risks by educating yourself on the warning signs in dating and starting relationships on the right foundation.
+Iris Dating is the only app that learns your attraction preferences using AI matchmaking and matches you with others more likely to be attracted to you, thus minimizing one-sided attraction and superficial swiping.
+This isn't a guarantee against being love-bombed and then ghosted (such a thing does not exist), but you can minimize the risks by educating yourself on the warning signs in dating and starting relationships on the right foundation.